Igor Sechin: Career

 In December 2014, a CNBC article noted that Sechin is "widely believed to be Russia's second-most powerful person" after President Putin.
 In December 2017, The Guardian noted that Sechin "is widely seen as the second most powerful man in Russia after Vladimir Putin".

 The Steele dossier alleged that Sechin met with Carter Page in 2016 as a representative of the Donald Trump presidential campaign, and offered Trump the brokerage of a 19.6% private share in Rosneft in exchange for lifting sanctions imposed following the 2014 Russian intervention in Ukraine.
-(Note: Also, Page met with Igor Diveykin (Игорь Дивейкин), who was a deputy chief for internal policy with interests about United States elections during the meeting and, since 22 March 2021, has headed the State Duma Apparatus replacing Tatyana Gennadievna Voronova (Татьяна Геннадьевна Воронова).)
+(Note: Also, Page met with Igor Diveykin (Игорь Дивейкин), who was a deputy chief for internal policy with interests about United States elections during the meeting and, since 22 March 2021, has headed the State Duma Apparatus replacing Tatiana Voronova.)
 The 2019 Mueller Report did not corroborate those allegations, and neither Page nor Sechin were indicted with any crime.

 Sechin was instrumental in the arrest and trial of Putin's former minister of economy, Alexei Ulyukaev, charged and found guilty of soliciting a bribe from Sechin.
 The verdict was delivered after hearing testimony from Sechin in a closed trial, and is another indicator, according to the Financial Times, of the power wielded by Sechin in Russian politics.

 In November 2018, Sechin released a statement at the first Russian-Chinese Energy Business Forum in Beijing, about increased levels of cooperation between Rosneft and Chinese owned energy companies, citing "increased protectionism and threats of trade wars" as a reason for the cooperation.
 Agreements of cooperation were signed between Rosneft and Chinese Hengli Group and include expansion in exploration as well as production and refining.